ThomasArdal/thomasardal.com/_posts/2012-04-09-msbuild-tutorial.md

 <hr/>

-<strong>I'm writing the ultimate eBook about MSBuild in .NET and .NET Core.
+<strong>I'm writing a book about MSBuild in .NET and .NET Core.
 Sign up to be the first to know when it's out.</strong>

 <table>
 <tr>